tomorrow-one/transactional-outbox/README.md

 The `OutboxProcessor` is the component which processes the outbox and publishes messages/events to Kafka, once it could obtain the lock.
 If it could not obtain the lock on startup, it will continuously monitor the lock and try to obtain it (in case the lock-holding instance crashed or could not longer refresh the lock).

+*Note*: so that messages are published in-order as expected, the producer must be configured with `max.in.flight.requests.per.connection = 1`.
+If you're using the `DefaultKafkaProducerFactory` as shown below, the provided `producerProps` should either have *not* set `max.in.flight.requests.per.connection` (then it would be set by `DefaultKafkaProducerFactory`) or it must be set to `1`.

 #### Setup the `OutboxProcessor` from `outbox-kafka-spring` (classic projects)